If you’re trying to lead a healthy life, Halloween can be a tricky time of year.

 Enjoy the Halloween events going on in your community, such as haunted houses and costume parties.
 Host your own scary movie night or Halloween party where you can serve your own creative (and healthy) Halloween-inspired recipes.

 With a little planning, a child with food allergies can also enjoy Halloween.
 Before you head out trick-or-treating, agree on some rules: for example, no eating treats until you’ve checked the labels.

 Take along safe treats your child can eat on the road (and their EpiPen, too).
 You may decide to exchange all of the collected loot for safe treats.
 Some families do a “switch witch” or “great pumpkin” overnight to swap out the candy for a gift.

 On Halloween night, serve a healthy meal so your kids aren’t hungry when the candy starts coming in.
 It’s a good time to chat with your kids about how you’ll be handling the haul.

 If your kids are saving up for a special item, you may want to start a family buy-back for the candy – give your kids a set amount for each piece (or pound) of candy.
 Check with your dentist, too – at this time of year, some dental offices host candy buy-back events for charity.

 If parting with the Halloween candy is not an option for your kids, keep an eye on how much of if they eat each day.
 Don’t store it in their bedrooms or within easy reach in the kitchen.

 Start a dessert bucket, where they can pick one or two pieces each night after supper, providing they brush their teeth afterwards.
-Taking a thoughtful, measured approach will instill in kids the idea of eating in moderation and also help reinforce dental care.
+Taking a thoughtful, measured approach will instil in kids the idea of eating in moderation and also help reinforce dental care.
 While Halloween may be far from healthy, it’s a great time to teach kids habits they can use the rest of the year.